YingZhou001/Immuannot/README.md

 ## Requirement

-This pipeline is developped and desgined under linux environment, following programs are required to be pre-intalled and added in the [searching PATH](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/):
+This pipeline is developped and desgined under linux environment, following programs are required to be pre-intalled and added in the [system searching PATH](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/):

 * minimap2 (test version 2.17-r941)
 * python3 (test version 3.9.13)